bcgov/bcstats-govt-service-locations/README.md

 **Digital Boundary Files**

 Digital boundary files in Shapefile format (.shp), defining the geographic extents of Population Centers (PC), Dissemination Areas (DAs) and Dissemination Blocks (DBs), were obtained from Statistics Canada ([https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21](https://www12.statcan.gc.ca/census-recensement/2021/geo/sip-pis/boundary-limites/index2021-eng.cfm?year=21)).
-These vector datasets served as the geometric base for cartographic visualization and underpinning geospatial operations within the analysis.
+These vector datasets served as the geometric base for cartographic visualization and underpinning geospatial operations within the analysis (used as input for `00b-make-map-data.R`).

 **Census Population and Dwelling Counts**

 Aggregate population and dwelling count data at the Dissemination Area (DA) level were extracted from the Statistics Canada 2021 Census profile tables ([https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=9810001502&geocode=A000259](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=9810001502&geocode=A000259) - Table 98-10-0015-02].
-This dataset provided the foundational demographic inputs for calculating population density metrics and deriving other relevant socio-spatial indicators for the designated study regions.
+This dataset provided the foundational demographic inputs for calculating population density metrics and deriving other relevant socio-spatial indicators for the designated study regions (used in 01-descriptive-tables.R).

 ## Guiding Principles